 Happy New Year!
 I always like to start the New Year with a BANG, and if you call the flu..make that the death of me flu, a BANG, then I guess I did.
-Remember that ear infection I was talking about Christmas Eve?
+Remember that ear infection I was talking about on Christmas Eve?
 That was a precursor to almost two weeks now of misery.
-I am one hot mama, and I’m not speaking in a physical sense.
-I’ve still got the fever, baby.
+I am one hot mama, and I’m not speaking in an aesthetic sense; I’m speaking in a 102 Fahrenheit sense.

 Only in my dreams.

 The steak, soaking up all of that delicious marinade.

 I digress.
 Post holiday I crave pasta and steak, and after seeing this Grilled Asian Marinated Flat Iron Steak on Jane’s blog, I put aside these Chocolate Pecan Pie Bars and this Vanilla Bean Cheesecake with Walnut Crust and Creamy Chocolate Sauce for another day because I had to make this steak.
 Not only did the marinade sound terrific, but it contains an ingredient I’m quite fond of.
 Alright, that’s an understatement.
 An ingredient I love and have dabbled with more than a bit on this blog.
 Sriracha Sauce.
 Jane has a lot of mouth-watering, spicy recipes, like Crab Wontons with Screaming Hot Chile Sauce – (my kinda gal), but, again, I had to have this steak.

 Season generously with kosher salt and fresh black pepper for an amazing crust.